robertgonzales/react-activity-heading/README.md

 ======================
 `<ActivityHeading />` lets you push activity state to a heading area, temporary replacing the text with a status message.
 Under the hood it throttles the rate at which new props are converted to state so that fast update changes are displayed and the animations always look good.

-You can also to hot-update the status message just before it animates out.
-This is useful for displaying success/error state.
+You also have the ability to update the status message just before it animates out.
+This is useful for displaying success/error messages.

 ![activity-heading-gif](https://cloud.githubusercontent.com/assets/7729885/13375753/0f30a63e-dd76-11e5-9551-9fdc44cf06a6.gif)